immutant/immutant.org/news/2014-05-05-immutant-web-2x.md

 <pre class="syntax clojure">(stop)</pre>

-Which, of course, is equivalent to this:
+Which is equivalent to this:

+<pre class="syntax clojure">(stop {:host "localhost" :port 8080 :path "/"})</pre>

+Or, if you prefer kwargs, this:

 <pre class="syntax clojure">(stop :host "localhost" :port 8080 :path "/")</pre>

-Or, if you prefer an explicit map to kwargs, this:

-<pre class="syntax clojure">(stop {:host "localhost" :port 8080 :path "/"})</pre>

-Alternatively, you can save run's return value and pass it to stop when your application shuts down.
+Alternatively, you can save run's return value and pass it to stop to stop your handler.

-<pre class="syntax clojure">(def server (run {:port 4242 :path "/hello"} app))
+<pre class="syntax clojure">(def server (run app {:port 4242 :path "/hello"}))
 ...
 (stop server)
 </pre>